Criminology and Criminal Justice at Shady Grove

 - Internship credit will not be approved for current or previously held jobs

 Interns must register themselves for the internship prior to the end of the semester's schedule adjustment period.
 Obtaining Departmental approval for the internship does NOT register the student for the class.
-Additional information about internships can be picked up from the CCJS advising office in Building III, room 5105.
+Additional information about internships can be picked up from the CCJS advising office in Building III, room 5105 or found on the CCJS@USG blog.

 Student Societies and Professional Organizations